Presurgical Neural Energy Landscapes Predict Postoperative Working Memory Outcome After Brain Tumor Resection: Discussion

 \section{Discussion}

-This study is an important step towards identifying presurgical neural dynamic disruptions that correlate with postoperative cognitive decline in brain tumor patients.
+This study is an important step towards identifying presurgical neural dynamic disruptions that correlate with postoperative cognitive outcome in brain tumor patients.
 To this end, we introduced high-order energy landscapes, combining subject-specific functional clustering with Maximum Entropy Models (MEM) to characterize presurgical neural dynamics in brain tumor patients and study its relation to postoperative working memory (WM) performance.
-We have shown that these presurgical high-order neural dynamics are predictive of postoperative working memory decline.
-To the best of our knowledge, this is the first study that has linked high-order energy landscape models to postoperative cognitive decline in brain tumor patients.
+We have shown that these presurgical high-order neural dynamics are predictive of postoperative working memory outcome.
+To the best of our knowledge, this is the first study to relate high-order energy landscape features derived from presurgical rs-fMRI to postoperative working memory outcome in a brain tumor cohort.